srihrao214/student-dashboard-demo/README.md

 ## CI/CD

-A GitLab CI/CD pipeline is configured using `.gitlab-ci.yml`.
+A GitLab CI/CD pipeline is configured using .gitlab-ci.yml.

 Pipeline stages:

-* Build
+- Build
-* Test
+- Test

 The pipeline automatically executes Maven build and JUnit tests whenever code is pushed to GitLab.

+The current pipeline is passing successfully.

 ## Demo Data